vueandme/pizza-components/docs/sauce.md

 Take the blender and throw it out of the window! let's remake our `IngredientItem` `IngredientList` and `IngredientDropdown` by refactoring the mixin into a component that uses slot scopes.

-- Don't forget to replicate all the funcitonality by using all the tools that we saw
+- Don't forget to replicate all the functionality by using all the tools that we saw
 - Don't forget the tests.

 ## Buddy refactor

 Nico from the future is not very concerned about his ingredients supply, he wants you to implement the following:

-- Everytime the user hower on an item in the list call the api `maybeIsGettingThat(id)`
+- Every time the user hover on an item in the list call the api `maybeIsGettingThat(id)`
-- Everytime the user clicks and select on ingredient call the api `heIsGettingIt(id)`
+- Every time the user clicks and select on ingredient call the api `heIsGettingIt(id)`
-- Everytime the user clicks to 'deselect' an ingredient call the api `nopeHeIsNot(id)`
+- Every time the user clicks to 'deselect' an ingredient call the api `nopeHeIsNot(id)`

 > this 'api' calls are mocked in `/api/monitoring.js` and can be imported from it